Circaevum/circaevum-dao-phase-1/README.md

 1. All Revenue enters the Treasury, and payments to Costs for the Quarter are deployed.
 The remaining Profits will be set aside for Steps 4 and 5
 2. The accumulated contributions of the previous Quarter are tallied up
-3. Yang token holders vote on the next Quarter's needs, and estimated costs are set aside from Profits (Yin equivalents using Yin-toYang formula are included in vote regardless of Yin consumption decision)
+3. YANG token holders vote on the next Quarter's needs, and estimated costs are set aside from Profits (YIN equivalents using Yin-to-Yang conversion formula are included in vote regardless of YIN consumption decision)
-4. 1st half of remaining Profits is set aside for Yin token holders (unless converting to Yang)
+4. 1st half of remaining Profits is set aside for YIN token holders (unless converting to YANG)
-5. 2nd half of profits is divided amongst Yang holders on burned 2.7% equivalent, then is voted on for future investments in the company.
+5. 2nd half of profits is divided amongst YANG holders on burned 2.7% equivalent, then is voted on for future investments in the company.
-6. The YinYang rotates 90 degrees counterclockwise (or 60 maybe?)
+6. The YinYang rotates 90 degrees counterclockwise
-    - 60 would allow for 1 full circle to earn 2 Yang tokens, and even rotation mechanics of circles in hexagonal arrangement
 7. The Next Quarter begins
 ![Circles Orbit](./images/circles-quarter.png)

 ### Contributor's Perspective
-Every quarter of contributions an individual can be awarded 1 Yin token, which is valued at 0.9% of profit sharing.
-Upon reaching 3 Yin tokens, the contributor can convert these 3 Yin tokens into 1 Yang token, which is valued at 2.7% of equity and voting rights.
-So in 3 quarters, a contributor can have 1 Yang token, which is valued at 2.7% of the company.
-Further, if it's still Round 1 when they reach 3 more Yin tokens, they can convert those additional 3 Yin tokens into 1 additional Yang token, but are then capped at owning 2 Yang tokens.
-This is to keep the Core team balanced, and to reserve more incentive for the Mantle and Biosphere teams.
-Mantle members can earn 1 Yang token, and while Biosphere members can only earn 2 tokens, they can barter with eachother for the chance to secure any remaining Yang tokens that haven't been claimed yet.
-While Yang holders don't earn profit-sharing, they can still earn additional Yin tokens to get paid when the company is profitable.
+Upon reaching 750 YIN tokens, the contributor can convert these 750 YIN tokens into 1 YANG token, which is valued at 2.7% of equity and voting rights.
+So in about a year, a contributor can have 1 YANG token, which is valued at 2.7% of the company.
+Further, if it's still Round 1 when they reach 750 more YIN tokens, they can convert those additional 750 YIN tokens into 1 additional YANG token, but are then capped at owning 2 YANG tokens, with a cap of 5.4% ownership via YANG tokens.This is to keep the Core team balanced, and to reserve more incentive for the Mantle and Biosphere teams.
+Mantle members can earn 1 YANG token, and while Biosphere members can only earn 2 tokens, they can barter with eachother for the chance to secure any remaining YANG tokens that haven't been claimed yet.
+While YANG holders don't earn profit-sharing, they can still earn additional YIN tokens to get paid when the company is profitable.